 The Developmental Research Program in the University of Iowa/Mayo Clinic Lymphoma SPORE supports innovative and scientifically sound projects investigating any area related to translational lymphoma research.

 Funding in the Developmental Research Program is provided for one or two years to support novel lymphoma research projects.
-The long-term goal is translating the findings generated by developmental projects into a reduction in the incidence and mortality rates of lymphoma.
+The long-term goal is to translate the findings generated by developmental projects into reductions in the incidence and mortality rates of lymphoma.

 The Developmental Research Program:

 - Encourages innovative laboratory and translationally relevant clinical studies

 - Fosters extensive collaboration between basic science and clinical disciplines in translational research in lymphoma